Restauradores Square: Details

-The Monument to the Restorers is located in the center of the square.

 The rectangular square is surrounded by 19th and early 20th century buildings.
-The most remarkable are the Palácio Foz, a palace built between the 18th and 19th centuries and boasting magnificently decorated interiors, and the old Éden Cinema (now a hotel), with a beautiful Art Deco façade dating from the 1930s, a work by architect Cassiano Branco.
+The most remarkable are the Palácio Foz (n.º 25 - 45), a palace built between the 18th and 19th centuries and boasting magnificently decorated interiors, and the old Éden Cinema (now a hotel), with a beautiful Art Deco façade dating from the 1930s, a work by architect Cassiano Branco.

 Also notable is the old Condes Cinema, built in 1950 by architect Raul Tojal in Modernist style.
 It now hosts the Hard Rock Cafe of Lisbon.